 Dogs are the main host and transmitter of rabies – they pass on the infection by bites or scratches.
 All human deaths from rabies in Africa and Asia are caused by dogs.

 In the Americas, and more recently in Western Europe and Australia, most rabies deaths are caused by bats.
 Rarely, foxes, monkeys, racoons and other wild carnivores can transmit the virus.
 It must be remembered that these infections constitute a tiny proportion of deaths worldwide.

 Transmission can also occur when infected material, such as saliva, comes into contact with broken skin or mucous membranes (the inside of the mouth, nasal passages etc).
 Rabies cannot be transmitted by ingestion of raw meat from infected animals.
 Touching or feeding infected animals, or licks by such animals on intact skin do not cause rabies.

-Poor people are at highest risk.
+People living in poverty are at highest risk of getting rabies.
 They often live in isolated locations with limited medical care and no access to vaccines, let alone immunoglobulin.
 Children are most often affected.

 There is an increased risk of rabies in the following circumstances:

 - The animal is known to carry rabies